Jaziel-Robin/Project-Manager/README.md

 # Project-Manager
-Created using tree data structure in C#
+Created using Tree Data Structure in C#